 Back to Nature: Has Technology Ruined Hiking?

-A good hike gets the blood pumping and gives you a chance to connect with nature.
-That is until your phone rings, or you have to navigate around hikers taking selfies in the middle of the trail.
+At Hillwalk Tours, we like nothing more than a good hike – especially one that gets the blood pumping and gives you a chance to connect with nature.
+However, many hikers now say that is until their phone rings, or they have to navigate around hikers taking selfies in the middle of the trail.
 Even if you head out by yourself to see what solo hiking is all about, in the age of connectedness, you’re never really alone.
 Seeing technology thrust into nature like this can be jarring, but has technology ruined hiking?